Jduarte-z/NarrowSense_h2_in_URPs_GP2/README.md

 </details>

 **A note on the covariates.** The model below uses `SEX`, `AGE` and `PC1..PC10`, all read from the full covariate table written in Step 4.c.
 In my own run I also carry a `PHASE` covariate, because LARGE-PD merges two recruitment phases that were genotyped separately, and batch effects of that kind must be adjusted for.
 Most cohorts will not have that column, so in the scripts below it is exposed as an `extra_covars` variable that is **empty by default**.
-If your cohort uses additional covariates emember that whatever you add here must also be present when the same covariate file is used in the GRM-based arms later on, otherwise the arms stop being comparable.
+If your cohort uses additional covariates remember that whatever you add here must also be present when the same covariate file is used in the GRM-based arms later on, otherwise the arms stop being comparable.

 As a python script to submit 22 different jobs